Nnadozi/Termy/README.md

 ## Built With
 Frontend: React Native, Expo, TypeScript, and SQLite<br>
-Backend: Supabase (PostgreSQL database + Edge Functions), OpenAi API
+Backend: Supabase (PostgreSQL database + Edge Functions), Expo notifications

 ## Features
 Will fill this in when the app is finished